 - Fellows’ studies must take place at UWM and/or on a US/ED pre-approved study abroad program (must be at intermediate or advanced language level to go abroad and must apply through the UWM Study Abroad Office and follow their policies and procedures for studying abroad).

 - All coursework must be taken for graded credit and passed successfully.
-Note: Failure to maintain good academic standing and satisfactory progress results in dismissal from the fellowship and repayment of fellowship monies already awarded.
+Failure to maintain good academic standing and satisfactory progress results in dismissal from the fellowship and repayment of fellowship monies already awarded.

 - Fellows must complete an instructor-administered FLAS language assessment before and after their fellowship.
 This information will be entered into the International Resource Information System (IRIS), a database used by the US Department of Education to track the FLAS Fellowship program’s contributions to national language proficiency attainment.

 - Fellows are required to stay in regular contact with their FLAS coordinator and to respond to a survey regarding their use of Portuguese language and Latin American and Caribbean studies in employment, education or training every two years for eight years following the fellowship.

-Late and incomplete applications may not be considered.
+Late and incomplete applications will not be considered.
 It is your responsibility to confirm with your recommenders whether letters have been submitted.
 To apply, visit uwm.academicworks.com.
 Search “FLAS” and apply for the Center for Latin American and Caribbean Studies FLAS Academic Year.